 The exterior shell of the RV is the primary weather and moisture barrier.
 Over the life of the vehicle, the shell will require regular care and maintenance in accordance with other instructions for exterior care.
 The shell includes the roof, sidewalls, windows, doors, and under-floor of the vehicle.
 Particular attention needs to be devoted to ensure these components are maintained to ensure a tight barrier against bulk water intrusion.
-The shell should be inspected periodically for tears, gaps, and condition of sealants in accordance with this owner's manual.
-Areas that require maintenance should be resealed utilizing a similar, high quality sealant used by the manufacturer.
-Particular attention should be devoted to ensure the slide outs are functioning properly.
-Each time a slide out is used it should be inspected to ensure proper sealing when the slide out is operated.
+The shell must be inspected periodically for tears, gaps, and condition of sealants in accordance with this owner's manual.
+Areas that require maintenance must be resealed using a similar, high-quality sealant used by the manufacturer.
+Particular attention must be devoted to ensure the slide outs are functioning properly.
+Each time a slide out is used, it must be inspected to ensure proper sealing when the slide out is operated.